ThoughtWorksInc/ml-app-template/README.md

 # Start flask app
 python src/app.py

+# Make requests to your app
+# 1. In your browser, visit http://localhost:8080
+# 2. In another terminal in the container, run:
+bin/predict.sh

 ```

 6. Some other docker commands that you may find useful
+- See list of running containers: `docker ps`
 - Start a bash shell in a running container when it’s running: `docker exec -it <container-id> /bin/bash` (you can find the container id by running `docker ps`)

 ### Configuring CI pipeline